-- We will develop a fully traceable pipeline back to known mills by year-end 2014.
-We will then work with the Forest Trust (TFT) to ensure these mills can verify that their fresh-fruit bunch supply, including supply from smallholders, meets our sourcing charter.
+- We have developed a fully traceable pipeline back to known mills in 2014 and we will continue to work with the Forest Trust (TFT) to ensure these mills can verify that their fresh-fruit bunch supply, including supply from smallholders, meets our sourcing charter.
 We require all suppliers to comply with our charter by year-end 2015, or to have plans in place by year-end 2015 to ensure compliance.

 - We will only work with palm oil suppliers that share our values and our commitment to transforming the palm oil supply chain and required that they confirm their commitment to comply with the above sourcing charter by the end of 2014.

 These measures will help ensure a genuinely sustainable pipeline where all material is sourced from companies whose mills only produce sustainable palm oil.

 In addition, we believe that this will help accelerate change by encouraging our suppliers to source all their palm oil from companies whose plantations and farms are responsibly run.

 Our annual Principles in Action Summary will report on our progress and we will provide updates as appropriate on our website.

 Mars will partner with industry, governments and civil society on broader efforts to protect forests and ensure mutual benefits for the workers and communities that rely on them for their livelihoods.
 In particular, we will work with the Consumer Goods Forum to speed progress on preventing deforestation.